Good Friday | Easter Friday

-Good Friday commemorating the crucifixion of Jesus Christ and his death at Calvary.
+Good Friday also called Easter Friday commemorates the crucifixion of Jesus Christ and his death at Calvary.
 Good Friday is a crucial day of the year because it celebrates what we believe to be the most momentous weekend in the history of the world.
 Ever since Jesus died and was raised, Christians have proclaimed the cross and resurrection of Jesus to be the decisive turning point for all creation.

-At Good Friday we properly pray, “Thank you Jesus for coming to die for our sins.”
+On Good Friday we properly pray, “Thank you, Jesus, for coming to die for our sins.”
 We retell the story of the passion, and our eyes tear up at the sacrifice.
 It is a day of mourning in church.
 Churches all over the world hold special services.
 Christians think about the meaning of Jesus’ suffering and his death on the cross.
 In many countries, religious groups re-enact the final hours of Jesus’ life, leading up to his death.
 Part of this is the reciting of Jesus’ final words.
 No one agrees which saying was his last.
-They include “Father forgive them, for they know not what they do”, “My God, my God, why have you forsaken me?” and “Into your hands I commit my spirit.”
+They include “Father forgive them, for they know not what they do”, “My God, my God, why have you forsaken me?” and “Into your hands, I commit my spirit.”

 Good Friday is a public holiday in many countries with a strong Christian tradition.
 Many shops and businesses close for the day.
 In America and India, the stock markets close on Good Friday.
 In many English-speaking countries, people eat hot-cross buns.
 These are sweet raisin buns with a cross on the top.
 They are usually toasted and buttered.
 Many Catholics, however, are supposed to fast on this day.
 In reality, most practicing Catholics will avoid meat.